Billionaire clothing dynasty heiress launches Everybody & Everyone to make fashion sustainable – TechCrunch

 “It was six years ago I started learning about sustainability and five years ago that I said that I needed to have a sustainable brand,” says Chou.

-Since that revelation Chou dove into the world of sustainable manufacturing head-first.
+Since that revelation, Chou dove into the world of sustainable manufacturing head-first.
 Through her family’s investment vehicles she has worked with companies like Modern Meadow, which uses bio-engineering to make leather goods in a lab.
 Chou has also led investments in Thousand Fell, a soon-to-launch manufacturer of fully recyclable shoes; Dirty Labs, which is developing more sustainable laundry cleaning products; and Carbon Engineering, which is developing a direct air capture technology for carbon dioxide.

 Everybody & Everyone applies the lessons that Chou has learned about sustainability to a new fashion brand that she hopes can serve as a model for how to weave sustainability into every facet of the industry.